HomeGuidesAPI ReferenceChangelog

 Data Structure

-Typically, borrowers are concerned with the title, content, availability, and price of the book.
+Typically, borrowers may want to know the title, content, availability, and price of a book.
 On this basis, we design a structure in the contract called Book, which comprises the following properties:

 struct Book {